Asraf-JS/M365-Copilot-Workshop/03-copilot-chat/prompts.md

 ## Part 8 — Consolidation: preparing to move to Pages

-Run this at the end of your research session, still within the same chat.
+**Run this at the end of your main research session (the same chat you used for Parts 1 through 5).**

 This turns everything you have gathered into a structured outline ready to take into Copilot Pages in Topic 04.

 ```
 Based on everything we have discussed in this conversation,